scline6/FPSlicer/README.md

 1. The GUI gets pixelated once you stick it in the tablet viewport.
 Thus creative ideas are subject to some limitations.
 I do not have VR googles, but I am curious how pixelated it would look in the VR world.
 2. It seems difficult to make a very professional/commercial looking GUI of the type Qt provides.
 I am sure with Godot themes that anything is possible.
 But it is a question of how much effort it takes to get there.

 Here is a screenshot of FPSlicer running on a desktop computer.
 The tablet in the left half of the view window moves with the first-person.
 First-person movement is controlled with arrow keys.
+In the view below, I came around the the other side of the table and picked a perspective that shows the door and ceiling too.

 ![FPSlicer](https://github.com/scline6/FPSlicer/blob/master/FPSlicerDemoImage1.png?raw=true)